 These are all important questions that should be answered before deciding on which investors to go with for your funding round.
 At Scale Capital, we strongly recommend founders pick active investors with complementary skill sets.

 When negotiating with investors, most founders encounter numerous terms and clauses in addition to the valuation offered.
 In many instances, these matter as much, if not more, than the valuation put on the company.
 It is completely understandable for founders to push for the highest possible valuation of their company.
 High valuation both limits the dilution of large capital raises, generates a lot of press and makes your personal shares worth a lot on paper.

 Check the liquidation preferences.

-Investigate if there is a room for valuation uplift.
+Investigate if there is room for a valuation uplift.

-A good question to ask yourself as a startup founder is whether there is still significant room for valuation uplift from this round.
+A good question to ask yourself as a startup founder is whether there is still significant room for a valuation uplift from this round.
 If you are currently raising a round at a $40m valuation, is it realistic that the exit is $400M?
 If not, and you are offered a term sheet with a high liquidation preference, it may have large consequences for how much you as a founder get from an exit.